 Their arrangements are now available for school bands to learn.
 Watch their performance at the Sydney Opera House and download the scores for your band!

 What happens when the man-made enters the natural landscape?
 What will happen to these pristine environments?

 Composer Katy Abbott, uses the true events of a cargo ship in 1992 spilling nearly 29,000 duck bath toys into the North Pacific Ocean as the catalyst for her work: Introduced Species.

-Six 360 cameras were embedded into the Sydney Symphony Orchestra's performance of Introduced Species.
-Other cameras were also placed above the orchestra and in the auditorium, to give the viewer a unique and immersive experience of the performance.
+Six 360 cameras were embedded into the Sydney Symphony Orchestra's performance of Introduced Species to give the viewer a unique and immersive experience of the performance.

 Employing the unique experience and teaching expertise of Richard Gill, this module provides a specific framework for teachers working with music in Primary classrooms.
 The module encompasses a range of media and interactive elements, including video, interactive information and progressive questioning to clarify pedagogy.

 Internationally renowned performing ensemble Taikoz presents The Beauty Of 8, featuring Guest Artists dancer-drummer Chieko Kojima of the famed KODO taiko group and Shakuhachi Grand Master Riley Lee.
 This production pulsates with energy and balances the Yin and Yang through the mystical vibrations of Chieko’s Shinto-inspired dance and Riley’s unearthly shakuhachi, and the sonic boom of six Odaiko Grand Drums.

 The Beauty Of 8 shines a light on Chieko’s powerful, mesmerising Beauty of Figure-Of-Eight taiko-drumming – is it dance, is it drumming?